-The Comprehension Imagery course covers the multisensory, explicit, sequential learning of the art of concept imaging in order to increase the ability to form pictures or “movies” in one’s mind while reading.
-This skill expands language and reading comprehension, reasoning, critical thinking, and expressive language skills.
-This course is for students who have an underdeveloped ability to picture and remember scenes while they read, dramatically affecting comprehension, memory, and critical thinking.
+Description: The Comprehension Imagery course covers the multi-sensory, explicit, sequential learning of the art of concept imaging in order to increase the ability to form pictures or movies in one’s mind while reading.
+This skill expands language/reading comprehension, reasoning, critical thinking and expressive language skills.
+Students who have an underdeveloped ability to picture and remember scenes while they read, dramatically affecting comprehension, memory and critical thinking.

 Reading Between the Lines

-Reading Between the Lines allows students to hone their skills at making inferences.
+Description: Reading Between the Lines allows students to hone their skills at making inferences.
 In order to infer meaning from text, readers must combine information from the text with their own background knowledge to make a theory about what is possibly true.
-Students will practice the skill using a variety of media, such as short film clips, photos, cartoons, song lyrics, and short passages from a variety of reading materials.
-When students have gained proficiency, they will apply the skill to short stories.
+Students will practice the skill using a variety of media such as short film clips, photos, cartoons, song lyrics, and short passages.
+When they have gained proficiency, they will apply the skill to short stories.

-The Reading Development course teaches the multisensory development of advanced decoding skills through understanding of linguistic structures (phonetic and meaning-based patterns in words of Anglo-Saxon, Latin, Greek, and French origins), grammar, multisyllabic word attack, vocabulary development, and specific comprehension and encoding (spelling) approaches.
+Description: The Reading Development course teaches the multi-sensory development of advanced decoding skills through understanding of linguistic structures (phonetic and meaning-based patterns in words of Anglo-Saxon, Latin, Greek, French origins, grammar), multi-syllabic word attack, vocabulary development, specific comprehension and encoding (spelling).
 Reading Development is for students who need further explicit instruction to improve decoding and related reading skills after Word Attack Skills or Reading Tutorial.

-Description: The Reading Fluency course covers the development of reading fluency through intensive oral and silent reading practice linked with comprehension, multisyllabic word recognition mastery, and vocabulary development.
-This course is for students whose reading speed/accuracy is below expectations and impairs memory and comprehension of what is read.
+Description: The Reading Fluency course covers the development of reading fluency through intensive oral and silent reading practice linked with comprehension, multi-syllabic word recognition mastery and vocabulary development.
+This course is for students whose reading speed/accuracy is below the norm and impairs memory and comprehension of what is read.
 This course may be taken more than once and for different term lengths.

-The Reading Tutorial course provides a multisensory, alphabetic-phonetic, and sequential approach to basic word attack, reading, spelling, and writing skills, explicitly teaching the association between written symbols and their spoken sounds and the correspondence between the sequences of sounds and the sequences of letters.
-Students read words in isolation, participate in sound dictations, spell targeted words and sentences, read orally from appropriate skill-level trade books, and write short pieces toward mastery of these skills.
-This course is designed for students with significant weakness in basic decoding skills, who may also have coexisting challenges that would cause difficulty making effective progress in a group of more than three students.
+Description: The Reading Tutorial course provides a multi-sensory, alphabetic-phonetic and sequential approach to basic word attack, reading, spelling, and writing skills, explicitly teaching the association between written symbols and their spoken sounds and the correspondence between the sequences of sounds and the sequences of letters.
+Students read words in isolation, participate in sound dictation, spell targeted words and sentences, read orally from appropriate skill level trade books, and write short pieces toward mastery of these skills.
+This course is designed for students with significant weaknesses in basic decoding skills, who may also have coexisting challenges that present difficulty for the student in making effective progress in a group of more than three students.
 Students appropriate for Reading Tutorial are in need of individualized, explicit, intense instruction in order to make effective progress.
 Students will practice reading with curiosity, resilience, and empathy.
-This course may be taken with the permission of the Reading Department and may be taken more than once.
+This course may be taken only with the recommendation of the reading department and may be taken more than once.

 Selected Short Stories

-The Selected Short Stories course provides an opportunity for students served by the Reading Department to continue sharpening their vocabulary, fluency, and comprehension skills.
-Through reading carefully selected literature, students will continue to foster a love of reading while exploring short stories.
-This course can be used as a precursor for literature courses in the English Department.
+Description: The Selected Short Stories course provides an opportunity for students served by the reading department to continue sharpening their vocabulary, fluency, and comprehension skills.
+Through carefully selected literature, students will continue to foster a love of reading while exploring short stories.
+This course can be used as a precursor for literature courses in the English department.

-The Novella course provides an opportunity for students served by the Reading Department to enjoy the classics while sharpening their vocabulary, fluency, and comprehension skills.
-By working with carefully selected literature, students will continue to foster a love of reading while exploring classic novellas.
+Description: The Novella course provides an opportunity for students served by the reading department to enjoy the classics while sharpening their vocabulary, fluency, and comprehension skills.
+Through the use of carefully selected literature, students will continue to foster a love of reading while exploring classic novellas.
 Students will practice reading with curiosity, resilience, and empathy.
-This course can be used as a precursor for literature courses in the English Department.
+This course can be used as a precursor for literature courses in the English department.

 Word Attack Skills

-The Word Attack Skills course teaches the multisensory development of decoding skills through recognition and understanding of linguistic structures (phonetic and meaning-based patterns in words of Anglo-Saxon and Latin origins), multisyllabic word attack, and vocabulary development, and specific comprehension and encoding skills.
-This course is for students with emerging multisyllablic decoding and spelling abilities, perhaps causing dysfluent reading and poor comprehension.
+Description: The Word Attack Skills course teaches the multi-sensory development of decoding skills through recognition and understanding of linguistic structures (phonetic and meaning-based patterns in words of Anglo-Saxon and Latin origins, along with basic grammar), multi-syllabic word attack, vocabulary development, specific comprehension and encoding (spelling).
+This course is for students with relatively weak multi-syllable decoding and spelling abilities, perhaps causing dysfluent reading and weak comprehension.